 No, it was the sight of an slim and attractive middle-aged lady, dressed up to the nineties, I assume for a wedding.
 She was in the front garden of a house.
 Let us say that her dress must have cost a small fortune as there was so little of it.
 And, as she was a rather well-endowed lady, certain parts of her upper anatomy appeared to be making a spirited attempt at freedom.

-Freedom was also the mind of a small snotty-nosed pug, that may have been called “Get back in here you little bastard!”
-As least that’s what the lady in question called out to it.
-Anyway, in her attempt to catch said mutt – whom I have decided to call Houdini – she bent over to pick up the wayward pooch and the previously mentioned parts of her anatomy completed their bid for freedom, bursting forth into the Great Outdoors with a minor shockwave that made my ears go pop.
+The prospect of Freedom was also the mind of a small snotty-nosed pug mutt, that may have been called “Get back in here you little bastard!”.
+At least that’s what the lady in question called out to it.
+Anyway, in her attempt to catch said pug mutt – whom I have decided to call Houdini – she bent over to pick up the wayward pooch and the previously mentioned parts of her anatomy completed their bid for freedom, bursting forth into the Great Outdoors with a minor shockwave that made my ears go pop.